A Tightly Coupled Bi-Level Coordination Framework for CAVs at Road Intersections: Introduction

 Since multiple roads merge at the road intersection, it has become one of the bottlenecks in modern transportation systems straightforwardly.
 According to reports in \cite{Choi2010CrashFI}, most traffic congestion and accidents occur at road intersections.
 Traditional intersection coordination strategies include traffic lights, roundabouts, stop signs, etc. However, 90\% of traffic accidents were related to the improper behaviors of human drivers, such as the dangerous or fatigue driving, negligence of traffic coordination signals or sudden appearance obstacles \cite{Bellis2008NationalMV}.
 Therefore, it is of vital importance to design dedicated intersection management systems to improve traffic throughput, as well as ensuring the driving safety \cite{Chen2016}.

-In addition to traditional strategies, recent advances in autonomous vehicles, vehicle-to-vehicle (V2V) and vehicle to infrastructure (V2I) communications show great potential in coordination for connected autonomous vehicles (CAV), especially at non-signalized road intersections.
-There have been tremendous efforts on the trajectory planning of ego vehicles \cite{motion2016}.
-However, coordinators at road intersections need to handle issues from two aspects.
-First, CAVs are need to be carefully co-operated, to improve the traffic throughput.
-Second, CAVs are also need to perform ego motion planning based on environmental sensing, to avoid collisions with non-CAV-obstacles, such as pedestrians, bicycles, and other vehicles without connections.
+With the rapid development of vehicular networking technology in recent years, vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communications \cite{Rawat2014,Vershinin2020} are no longer the bottleneck for multi-vehicle cooperation issues.
+Several studies \cite{Lin2017,li2019,Yao2023} have showcased the immense potential of CAVs at signal-free intersections.
+In comparison to studies on traditional single-vehicle ego planners \cite{motion2016}, this research explores more complex multi-vehicle planning problems.
+Coordinators at road intersections need to address two major issues.
+First, CAVs must be carefully coordinated to improve traffic throughput.
+Second, CAVs must perform ego motion planning based on environmental sensing to avoid collisions with accidental non-CAV obstacles, such as pedestrians, bicycles, and other non-connected vehicles.